 The Executive Board's voting and final decision will be made in secret.
 The member in question will be sent prompt notification of the decision in writing.
+The EB decision will be proposed for approval to the General Assembly.
 Should the member in question eventually resign during this procedure, the procedure will be considered as closed and it will not be brought to the attention of the General Assembly.